top of page

 Tuscan Countryside

 Even if you are not a Twilight fanatic, Montepulciano is still a marvelous sight to see.
-The picture you see when you think of the Tuscan countryside is exactly what you will see when visiting this town.
+What you picture in your mind when you think of the Tuscan countryside is exactly what you'll see when visiting this town.
 Take a tour of the Torture Museum, or try some classic tastes of Tuscany (pici alle briciole con Vino Nobile di Montepulciano) at one of the local restaurants.

 1. Siena: History and Horses